cedx/ngx-webstorage/README.md

 ```

 ### Programming interface
-The two services share the same API:
+The `Storage` class has the following API:

 #### `.keys: string[]`
 Returns the list of all the keys of the associated storage: